joebro1907/iNEOD/README.md

 All this being open source.

-## Installation
+## Installation and Use

-Install Required Libraries: Users need to have Python (3.11 is the latest version tested) installed on their system along with the following Python libraries:
+1. The code requires the following Python libraries (tested on Python 3.11)

 * Numpy
 * Scipy